 Many of the cole crops (e.g., cabbage, collards, broccoli, Brussels sprouts, cauliflower and kohlrabi) can be purchased as small individual plants that can be set out in the garden as soon as you bring them home.
 If you are so inclined, you can start your plants from seed, but this should be done 3-5 weeks before it’s time to plant them out in the garden, and around 12-14 weeks before your average first fall frost date.
 Setting out individual little plants is the best way to grow most of the brassicas, but we recommend starting kale from seed.
 Most of the other fall and winter veggies are grown from seed planted in the garden.

 Get down and dirty

 Vegetable plants need about an inch of water per week.
-If it isn’t raining that much, you will need to water the garden.
+If there isn’t much rain, you will need to water the garden yourself.
 The fall garden is usually not as susceptible as the spring garden to insect and disease damage, so you probably will not have to worry about bugs and fungus.
 You still may have to pull out little weeds that spring up where the mulch is thin or has been moved aside.